 3. Have a Fresh Perspective

 I think when we have a huge transition in our life, we like to hang on to things that happened to us in the past in regards to jobs, relationships, & think that those experiences will be the same here or carry over.
 They won’t; if you choose to not allow them to.
 Try to let go of all of the negative that has happened & start this new chapter with a fresh perspective.
 Just because that one job really sucked in your old city, doesn’t mean this new job will.
 Give people & opportunities a chance…& most importantly…give yourself a chance to explore.
+If you want to get into a relationship in today’s day and age, here’s the guide for dating online for women.

 4. Take Shit Day by Day